Maryland Lemon Law: Your Complete Legal Guide

 - The condition of the vehicle at the time of transfer to the dealer

-This disclosure must be on a separate piece of paper in 10-point all capital type, stating the information clearly and conspicuously.
+This disclosure must be on a separate piece of paper in 10-point all capital type, stated clearly and conspicuously.

 Disclosure to Consumers